ufjschool/ob-s14/drafts/second/Off the Grid.md

 An airplane propeller collects dust in a top shelf.
 It will be a wind turbine.
 Why do people need a bigger system?

 “You get these nice toys and we’re spoiled.
-You want to be like the Joneses.
-You always want to be bigger and better.
+You want to be like the Joneses," he says.
+"You always want to be bigger and better.
 The typical America way I guess.”

 ***